horuslabsio/Starknet-Scaffold/docs/src/chapter_4/subchapter_6.md

 # Address Book

-This is a tool that lists all relevant contract addresses within the starknet ecosystem.
+The address book contains a list of all relevant contract addresses within the starknet ecosystem.